Tuesday, January 10, 2012

 This is well-worth considering.
 A single sort algorithm is simpler than combining multiple algorithms so there has to be a compelling benefit gained to justify the additional complexity.

-I've done some testing and benchmarks but before we jump to the conclusion take a few minutes to ponder this with me and let's see just far down this rabbit hole goes.
+I've done some testing and benchmarks but before we jump to the conclusion take a few minutes to ponder this with me and let's see just how far down this rabbit hole goes.

 Hardening quicksort is a thorny problem and for an interesting reason.
 Quicksort's soft spot is in the method used to estimate the median.
 The risk that a sequence of partitionings will be unbalanced and lead to degenerate performance depends directly on the quality of the estimate.
 So why bother with a questionable estimate when it's easy to pick the actual median and have a perfectly secure quicksort?
 Ah, because there's a catch.
 Finding the actual median requires almost as much effort as it would to perform the sort itself.
 So, the only way that quicksort is viable is by making estimates and, as such, most quicksort algorithms are defined by their estimating technique: first item, random item, median-of-three, median-of-N, median-of-random-three, median-of-medians-of-three... you name it and it's probably been tried.